ABDALRZAQ345/E-Commerce-System/README.md

 # **E-Commerce Store API - Laravel 11**

 ## **Overview**
 An **API-only** application built with **Laravel 11** for managing e-commerce services.
-The application provides endpoints for store management, product listings, reviews, favorites, and advanced filtering with intelligent search using **MeiliSearch**.
+The application provides endpoints for store management, product listings, reviews, favorites, and advanced filtering with intelligent search using **MeiliSearch** ,payment with stripe and notifications with firebase .

 ---